October 12, 1997 was Columbus Day - 15 years since I stepped on board

 shop, hawking kites, strings, and tails to the masses, assembling Rages before

 they walked away because the instructions were a bit confusing, and who wants a kite you can't put together?
-I can do it
+In time I could do it

-visiting boaters acting as free assistants, would set up one or two tents at
+visiting boaters as free assistants (r), would set up one or two tents at

 balloons.